Clinical Psychology Questions:

 - Do I have to take the Graduate Record Exam (GRE)?
 Is there a minimum score I need on the GRE?
 What is a competitive score on the GRE?

-- How many applications do you receive each year?
+- How many applications do you receive each year and how many do you accept?

 - I would like to start in the spring.
 How do I apply?